IG and Toolkit frequently asked questions

 There may be other reasons to include confidentiality clauses in contracts for example protecting information relating to the business that is commercially sensitive.
 This would be for the contractor to decide and is outwith the scope of the NHS requirements.

-Q. I’m currently in the process of data mapping and risk assessing all flows of personal information (as set out in Requirement 208).
+Q. I’m currently in the process of data mapping and risk assessing all flows of personal information.
 How can I assess the risk of a particular flow?

 A. The level of risk is normally established by considering the impact of a potential data loss occurring and the likelihood of a loss taking place.
 One method of risk assessment is detailed in Appendix 7 of the workbook.